America’s Most Expensive Small Towns Provide a Charming Escape

 Hood River is a small town surrounded by the stunning natural beauty of Oregon's Columbia River Gorge.
 Residents and visitors absolutely love all of the outdoor things to do, from scouting waterfalls to hiking the basalt cliffs that overlook the river.
 Of course, all of this is set against the backdrop of the looming Mt.
 Hood.

 Other things to do include kiteboarding and windsurfing, great restaurants, fabulous wine, and lots of arts and culture.
 You can even ride the rails along the historic Mount Hood Railroad — a four-hour excursion that runs to Parkdale and back.
+All of this combines to make Hood River one of the overall best small towns in the U.S.

 Why Gardnerville Ranchos Is Worth the Splurge